bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + A debate erupts about GPL compatible licensing.

-+ hg-app incorporates code from Mercurial:
++ hg-app is Based On (in the GPL sense) Mercurial:
       + Thus, in the view of most people, hg-app is based on Mercurial (in the copyright &amp; GPL sense).